 Option 1: Store in a Holding Jar (Hotel) + Feed the SCOBY Every 4-6 Weeks

 - Follow the ingredient ratios for making a batch of kombucha.

 - Every 4 to 6 weeks, discard some of the liquid and add either fresh sweet tea (up to 80% of the jar) or sugar (¼ cup per quart of liquid).
 Stir to combine.

-- The fresh sugar tea is preferable as it provides all the nutrients the SCOBY needs to survive and thrive during the break.
+- Fresh sugar tea is preferable as it provides all the nutrients the SCOBY needs to survive and thrive during the break.